Na-Ilyas/Diary-Project/README.md

 # Diary-Project
-This is a small Diary project that saves your notes in a txt file format within the real time date.
+This is a small Diary project written in Python language that saves your notes in a txt file format within the real time date.
 It has 4 functions, namely: add note read note with the specific date read all notes